 Those are the closing lines of one of my favorite Dave Matthew’s Band (DMB) songs (“Warehouse“).
 Earlier, while on my daily walk, I stopped to look at the warehouses and abandoned buildings along that route I’ve passed so many times.

 Stopping to look at the buildings triggered the song “Warehouse” in my head, which triggered thoughts about the days when the song meant the most to me: my high school and university years.
 That band and that song had a big impact on my life.
 A flood of thoughts followed.

-Each of those thoughts and memories gave me potential ideas to write about:
+Each of those thoughts and memories gave me potential blog post ideas:

 - Abandoned warehouses and the what-if questions that they spark (what if there are people inside, what happened to the businesses?
 The owners?
 Their families?)

 - Music and its ability to evoke memories and spark writing topics

 on & on

 There are a lot of specific places that can inspire writing ideas, but that thought chain started by simply taking a focused look at something as ordinary as a warehouse.

 This reminded me that you don’t always have to go somewhere grand for inspiration.
 In fact, sometimes you don’t have to go anywhere at all to tap into the endless supply of ideas in your mind.